Transformers for Charged Particle Track Reconstruction in High Energy Physics: Results

 \subsection{Tracking}

 Track reconstruction performance is evaluated in terms of the efficiency and fake rate.
 Tracking efficiency is defined as the fraction of reconstructable particles that are correctly matched to a reconstructed track.
 The fake rate is defined as the fraction of reconstructed tracks that are not well-matched to any reconstructable particle.
+These tracks either result from accidental combinations of unrelated hits, or fail to meet the matching threshold due to relevant hits not being included in the predicted track mask or insufficient detector activity from the corresponding particle to have enough hits to satisfy the matching criteria.
+A lower fake rate indicates better suppression of such spurious predictions.
 We consider two different criteria to define whether a track is matched to a particle or not: \textit{double majority} and \textit{perfect} matching.
 Under the double majority (DM) criteria, a match occurs if $>\pct{50}$ of the particle's hits are assigned to the track and $>\pct{50}$ of the hits on the track are from that particle.
 Under the perfect criteria, a match occurs if all of the particle's hits are assigned to the track, and no other hits are assigned.
 Each track is matched to the simulated particle that contributes the largest number of hits to the track.
-If two particles have the same number of hits on a given track, one is chosen at random. $\effdm$ and $\effperfect$ are the efficiencies using the DM and perfect match criteria respectively.
+If two particles have the same number of hits on a given track, one is chosen at random.
+The efficiencies using the DM and perfect match criteria are noted as $\effdm$ and $\effperfect$, respectively.
 Subscripts are used to indicate the minimum $\pt$ of the matched simulated particles included in the calculation.
-The fake rate \fakedm~is defined using the DM matching and without any selections on \pt.
+The fake rate \fakedm~is defined using the DM matching and without any selections on matched simulated \pt.
 To enable comparison with other methods, we also define a fake rate \fakedmpt, which considers only tracks matched to target particles with $\pt > \SI{0.9}{\GeV}$.
-The inefficiencies resulting from the filtering step are included in the tracking efficiencies discussed here.
+The particle-level inefficiencies resulting from the filtering step are included in the tracking efficiencies discussed here.
+The duplicate rate $d$ is defined as the fraction of reconstructed tracks that have identical hit assignments.